AnnaSeDab/Fithub2/README.md

 Fithub is a fictitious website combining e-commerce and fitness.
 The goal is to create a brand that is recognisable in all aspects of fitness (merchandise, gyms and 'on demand' fitness plans).
-On Fithub page users can but fitness related aparell and equipment as well as fitness plan they can follow.
+On Fithub page users can buy fitness related aparell and equipment as well as fitness plan they can follow.
 Website also contains a section dedicated to locating Fithub gyms.

 ### User Stories